TAJIKISTAN – The Trip

 Shared 4WD run most days between Khorog and Murgab but are few elsewhere.
 You might wish that you had rented a 4WD with a group of fellow travellers.

 This also gives a flexibility that makes your trip in this scenic and fascinating area.
-Factors involved are the need to cover the driver’s living expenses, the driver (needs a passport and GBAO permit if crossing from Kyrgyzstan to Tajikistan, experience, English ability, mechanical capability), gas prices, the type of vehicle (Toyoto Land Cruiser tough and comfortable, avoid tinted glass if possible), the route taken (one-way or loops tend to be cheaper) and where you hire the vehicle.
+Factors involved are the need to cover the driver’s living expenses, the driver (needs a passport and GBAO permit if crossing from Kyrgyzstan to Tajikistan, experience, English ability, mechanical capability), gas prices, the type of vehicle (Toyota Land Cruiser tough and comfortable, avoid tinted glass if possible), the route taken (one-way or loops tend to be cheaper) and where you hire the vehicle.

 To find a vehicle, try: 1.
 Tour agencies in Osh, Murgab or Khorog) 2.
 TIC (Tourist Information Center Murgab) 3.
 PECTA (Pamirs Ecotourism Association Information Center) in Khorog.
 4. Pamir Lodge in Khorog (this is where I connected with 3 other travellers to travel the Wakhan). or 4.
 Standard taxi stands.

-OSH, Kyrgyzstan to MURGAB, Tajikisltan.
+OSH, Kyrgyzstan to MURGAB, Tajikistan.
 I had a post on the share-ride forum of Caravanistan.com for a week for a share 4WD but had no interest.
 This is definitely outside the normal tourist season of July to September and there are few tourists.
-As the road goes through remote country, I did not want to risk tenuous rides and hitchhiking and possible sleeping out with no tent.
+As the road goes through remote country, I did not want to risk tenuous rides and hitchhiking and possibly sleeping out with no tent.
 So I paid $US 195 for a private 4WD in Osh for the drive.
 The guy had to put on snow tires (it had rained hard in Osh 2 days before so snow was guaranteed on the passes and loaded cans of gas.

 After two passes above 3550m with ice, compact snow and slush we descended to Sary Tash just before the border.
 After going through the Kyrgyz border checkpoint 20 km before the actual border, the narrow dirt road climbed to 4655m Ak-Baital (White Horse) Pass.
 A large statue of a Marco Polo sheep with massive curved horns adorned the pass.
 This is supposedly the best place to see Marco Polo sheep from the road.
 At the pass, the snow virtually disappeared with the road almost clear and a dusting on the mountains in Tajikistan.
-This was obviously in the rain shadow of the Pamir Alay Mountains, and foretold the desert to come.
+This was obviously in the rain shadow of the Pamir Alay Mountains and foretold the desert to come.

-At the Tajikistan border check-point, we acquired two immigration guards going down to the valley to use their cell phone.
-One spoke good English and translated with my driver to clarify possible transportation issues past Murgab.
-The road follows the Chinese border, marked with a fence topped with a meter of barbed wire.
-We entered a moonscape of hardscrabble mountains and rocky desert with the only plants tiny tufts of grass.
 Kara-Kul Lake appeared below, the creation of a meteor impact some 10 million years ago.
 At 3914m, although salty, it is frozen till May, but there is a new jetty, plans for a regatta and attempts to declare it the world’s highest navigable lake in the world, beating Lake Titicaca.
 Summer boat trips are planned to an island that was once a camp for unfortunate German POWs kept here many years beyond the end of WWII.

 Image result for Kara-Kul Lake